#8---La-X and Ma-X Iron Small Block Heads

 The valve cover mounting surface is drilled for the 5 bolt cover on the La-X head.
 The Ma-X

 heads are set up for the Magnum style 10 bolt valve covers.
+Either valve cover will work on either head.

 This is a close up of the La-X head showing both the cast-in rocker pedestals as well as the